 Conclusion

-BBS+ (and/or standalone BBS) are versatile signature schemes (e.g., can sign [commitments to] field element(s) without random oracles, can verify as fast as BLS4, etc.).
+BBS+ and standalone BBS are versatile signature schemes (e.g., can sign [commitments to] field element(s) without random oracles, can verify almost as fast as BLS4, etc.).

 However, like any signature scheme, they have their disadvantages: